a24lorie/DPyACL/README.md

 Up to date, DPyACL heavily uses Dask library to implement in a distributed and parallel fashion the the most significant strategies strategies that have appeared on the single_label-label.
-For next versions, we hope to include strategies strategies related with  multi-label learning paradigms.
+For future releases, we hope to include strategies strategies related with  multi-label learning paradigms.

 # Download